wedaa/LongTail-Log-Analysis/README.md

 56) RELEASE 1.5: I need to somehow show slowscans and bot net attacks

-57) RELEASE 1.5 I need to break out attacks by hosts so I can see the attacks that get through the IPS more clearly.

 60) RELEASE 1.5 (In Progress) I desperately need to optimize the LongTail_analyze_attacks.pl script since it takes so long to run